bryanojh/Assignment01/README.md

 Your Project's Name
 'Project Example Idea 2 - Website for fictional company'

-My Fictional Company will sell lightsabers from the Star Wars series to people.
-We will provide good quality & affordable lightsabers for our customers.
+My Fictional Company will sell Football Cleats to people.
+We will provide good quality cleats for our customers in Singapore so they need not ship their orders from overseas.

 Design Process
 Provide us insights about your design process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.